DiabloRun/DiabloInterface/README.md

 # DiabloInterface

-Diablo 2 Interface for Streamers
+Diablo 2 Interface for streamers/speedrunners

 The tool reads memory that is used by Diablo 2 executable and finds information that can be useful to viewers of the stream (because the information is not visible ingame at all times).